United States v. Washington: Treaties

 In the 1850s, the US government entered into a series of treaties with the American Indian tribes of the Pacific Northwest.
 In the Treaty of Olympia, Territorial Governor Isaac I. Stevens agreed that the tribes had rights, including:

-The right of taking fish at all usual and accustomed grounds and stations is secured to said Indians in common with all citizens of the Territory, and of erecting temporary houses for the purpose of curing the same; together with the privilege of hunting, gathering roots and berries, and pasturing their horses on all open and unclaimed lands.
-Provided, however, That they shall not take shell-fish from any beds staked or cultivated by citizens; and provided, also, that they shall alter all stallions not intended for breeding, and keep up and confine the stallions themselves.

 Other agreements with area tribes included the treaties of Medicine Creek, Point Elliott, Neah Bay, and Point No Point.
-All of them had similar language on the rights of the Indigenous tribes to fish outside the reservation.
+All of them had similar language on the rights of the tribes to fish outside the reservation.
 While the tribes agreed to part with their land, they insisted on protecting their fishing rights throughout the Washington Territory.

 Post-treaty history

 Initially, the federal government honored its treaties with the tribes, but with increasing numbers of white settlers moving into the area, the settlers began to infringe upon the fishing rights of the native tribes.
 By 1883, whites had established more than forty salmon canneries.
 In 1894, there were three canneries in the Puget Sound area; by 1905, there were twenty-four.
 The whites also began to use new techniques, which prevented a significant portion of the salmon from reaching the tribal fishing areas.
 When Washington Territory became a state in 1889, the legislature passed "laws to curtail tribal fishing in the name of 'conservation' but what some scholars described as being designed to protect white fisheries."
-The state legislature, by 1897, had banned the use of weirs, which were customarily used by Indigenous fishermen.
+The state legislature, by 1897, had banned the use of weirs, which were customarily used by Indians fishermen.
 The tribes turned to the courts for enforcement of their rights under the treaties.

 United States v.
 Taylor

 In one of the earliest of the enforcement cases, decided in 1887, the United States Indian agent and several members of the Yakama tribe filed suit in territorial court to enforce their right of access to off-reservation fishing locations.
-Frank Taylor, a non-Indigenous settler, had obtained land from the United States and had fenced off the land, preventing access by the Yakama to their traditional fishing locations.
+Frank Taylor, a non-Indian settler, had obtained land from the United States and had fenced off the land, preventing access by the Yakama to their traditional fishing locations.

 Although the trial court ruled in Taylor's favor, the Supreme Court of the Territory of Washington reversed and held that the tribe had reserved its own rights to fish, thereby creating an easement or an equitable servitude of the land that was not extinguished when Taylor obtained title.